Killklli/EmuLoader/README.md

 # EmuLoader

 Cross-platform emulator memory access library for N64 emulators.
-Supports Windows and Linux, with built-in detection for common emulators including Project64, BizHawk, Rosalie's Mupen GUI, simple64, Parallel Launcher, RetroArch, Gopher64, and ares.
+Supports Windows, Linux, and macOS (via RetroArch UDP), with built-in detection for common emulators including Project64, BizHawk, Rosalie's Mupen GUI, simple64, Parallel Launcher, RetroArch, Gopher64, and ares.

 > **Note on emulator config loading:** The emulator definitions bundled with this package come from [`emu_loader/emulators.json`](emu_loader/emulators.json) in this repository.
 However, when `pull_from_web=True` is passed by the implementor (which is the default), EmuLoader will first attempt to fetch the latest config directly from [https://killklli.github.io/EmuLoader/emulators.json](https://killklli.github.io/EmuLoader/emulators.json) — which always reflects the `emulators.json` on the `main` branch.
 This means emulator support can be updated or corrected without requiring end users to upgrade the package.
 If the remote fetch fails, EmuLoader falls back to the bundled local copy automatically.
 To opt out of remote fetching entirely, pass `pull_from_web=False` when connecting.